-The Company determined that all tax positions have been accounted for within these consolidated financial statements, and that all tax positions are more likely than not to be sustained in the event the Company was audited by the federal, state, and international tax authorities, and therefore, the Company does not have any unrecognized tax benefits as of December 31, 2014 and 2013.
-The "Other, net" adjustments of \$1,337,000 and \$18,931,000 consist primarily of prior year 2013 tax adjustments in 2014 and a bond accretion adjustment in 2013.
+The Company determined that all tax positions have been accounted for within these Consolidated Financial Statements, and that all tax positions are more likely than not to be sustained in the event the Company was audited by the federal, state, and international tax authorities, and therefore, the Company does not have any unrecognized tax benefits as of December 31, 2015 and 2014.

 The Company is subject to taxation in the U.S. and various states and foreign jurisdictions.
 The Internal Revenue Service ("IRS") audit for the 2005 through 2009 tax years has been finalized and closed.
 The results of this examination had no material effect on the Company's financial condition, results of operations, or cash flows.
 IRS statutes have expired for years 2006 and prior.
-The 2010 through 2013 tax years remain open.
+The 2010 through 2014 tax years remain open.